makrai/notes/luo21-anisotrop-transformer.md

   speech dataset
 * future: use such masks to modify Transformer Encoder to help it model word order implicitly
 * LayerNorm is one of the reasons for the position artefacts propagating through the model’s representations
 * Kovaleva+ (2021) find outlier neurons
   in the learnable parameters of BERT’s LayerNorm
   * indicate that removing the outlier neurons of LayerNorm will degenerate the model’s performance on downstream tasks
-  * suggest that LayerNorm plays a much more important role than usually assumed
+  * suggest that LayerNorm plays a much more important role than usually assumd
   * The two learnable parameters gain γ and bias β have great influence
   * Xu+ (2019) find that these parameters increase the risk of over-fitting and dropping them does not decrease the performance on most tasks, including Machine Translation, Language modeling, Text classification and Parsing
-  * In the computer vision area, researchers usually use LayerNorm’s counterpart, BatchNorm (Ioffe and Szegedy, 2015), which is
+  * In the computer vision area, researchers usually use LayerNorm’s counterpart, BatchNorm (Ioffe and Szegedy, 2015)
     * similar to LayerNorm and performs the normalization for each mini-batch
-* de Vries+ (2017) propose a model called conditional BatchNorm, which
+* de Vries+ (2017) propose a model called conditional BatchNorm
   * only uses these two learnable parameters [gain γ and bias β?] to fuse vision and text information in a model
   * LayerNorm may be able to do similar things

 # 6 Conclusion 27

-* future research questions as follows:
+* future research questions
   1. in autoregressive models like GPT-2 (Radford+ 2019) or XLNet (Yang+ 2019)
   2. the relation between the positional information and the LayerNorm
     * both Kovaleva+ (2021) and we find that the outlier neurons phenomenon is highly related to the LayerNorm, especially the output LayerNorm
     * we show that the outlier neurons are the positional artefacts
-  3. the outlier neurons of LayerNorm gradually emerge after 50k pre-train steps (Kovaleva+ 2021)
+  3. outlier neurons of LayerNorm gradually emerge after 50k pre-train steps (Kovaleva+ 2021)
     * not exist in the early training stage
     * Why does the model need to “grow” such neurons during training?